Peter Hitchens: Publications

-Hitchens is the author of The Abolition of Britain (1999) and A Brief History of Crime (2003), both critical of changes in British society since the 1960s.
+Hitchens is the author of The Abolition of Britain (1999) and A Brief History of Crime (2003), both critical of changes in British society since the 1950s.
 A compendium of his Daily Express columns was published as Monday Morning Blues in 2000.
 A Brief History of Crime was reissued as The Abolition of Liberty in April 2004, with an additional chapter on identity cards ("Your papers, please"), and with two chapters – on gun control ("Out of the barrel of a gun") and capital punishment ("Cruel and unusual") – removed.

-The Broken Compass: How British Politics Lost its Way was published in May 2009, and The Rage Against God was published in Britain in March 2010, and in the US in May.
+The Broken Compass: How British Politics Lost its Way was published in May 2009, and The Rage Against God was published in Britain in March 2010, and in America in May.
 Hitchens's book The War We Never Fought: The British Establishment's Surrender to Drugs, about what he sees as the non-existence of the war on drugs, was published by Bloomsbury in the autumn of 2012.

 In June 2014, Hitchens published his first e-book, Short Breaks in Mordor, a compendium of foreign reports.
 The Phoney Victory: The World War II Illusion was published in August 2018 by I.B.
 Tauris.
 It addresses what Hitchens views as the national myth of the Second World War, which he believes did long-term damage to Britain and its position in the world.
 It was negatively reviewed by the historian Richard Evans in the New Statesman, who described the book as "riddled with errors".